Birmingham Probate Registry Closed: new Contact Details.

 But are you sure you are doing the right thing?
-If you need professional help with Probate at sensible fees, please call us on 03 300 102 300.
+If you need professional help with the estate at sensible fees, please call us on 03 300 102 300.
 We will be delighted to have a free initial chat.
-Please remember that we are a business, and whilst we are always happy to have a free exploratory chat, we do charge (modestly) for our time.
+Please remember that we are a business, and whilst we are always happy to have a free exploratory chat, before we recommend a suitable adviser depending on how simple or complex the estate is.
+Who wants to pay City solicitors prices for a simple estate?
 You might want to check the Common Question Page (link to the right) first though!

 Please note that Probate Registries are branches of the Court and do NOT deal with registering births deaths or marriages.
 Click here for Registrars of Births, Deaths and Marriages.

-(Free Probate Guide and professional probate help if needed by The Probate Department Ltd which is NOT the Probate Registry nor part of HMCTS.)
+(Free Probate Guide and professional probate help if needed by The Probate Department (brokers) Ltd which is NOT the Registry nor part of HMCTS.)

 The following venues are NO LONGER AVAILABLE are no longer active.